 - If you have nice firm frosting you don't absolutely need to add the Pocky Stick to the back of the Reese's Cup.
 They do add support and will keep your peanut butter cups upright on the cupcake even during transportation.

 - I use Pocky Sticks because they taste great and are long enough to poke into the cupcake for support.

 - If you prefer, you can use Candy Clay or fondant to create the bow tie and collar for your vampire cupcakes.

 Find the supplies needed to make these Dracula Cupcakes on Amazon (commission earned for sales).

-Be sure to watch the video to see how to decorate these vampire cupcakes.
+Be sure to watch the video in the recipe card below to see how to decorate these vampire cupcakes.